LTUC/amman-dotnet-401d2/Curriculum/Class26/Resources/Graphs.md

 adjacency list is a collection of linked lists or array that lists all of the other vertices that are connected.

-Adjacency lists make it easy to view if one vertice connects to another.
+Adjacency lists make it easy to view if one vertices connects to another.

 This is what an Adjacency List looks like:

 ![Adjacency List](assets/AdjList.PNG)

 Looking at the original graph that we are representing, we can see that `Vertex A` has an edge to both `Vertex C` and `Vertex D`.
-As a result, we will place both `Vertex C` and `Vertex D` in the adjaceny list.
+As a result, we will place both `Vertex C` and `Vertex D` in the adjacency list.
 Just from observation, we can see that we will only place the vertices that are connected in the list.
 If there is no connection between the vertices, they are not listed.

 Thinking about how we will implement this in code?
-Well, let's take a look at what the visual is telling us.
+Well, let's look at what the visual is telling us.

 1. We can visually see that we are working with a collection of some sort.
 The visual is depicting a *Linked List*, but you could easily make it an *array of arrays* if you'd like.
-2. Each index or node (depending on the data structure you choose to represent the adjacency list) will be a vertice within the graph.
+2. Each index or node (depending on the data structure you choose to represent the adjacency list) will be a vertex within the graph.
-3. Everytime you ***add an edge***, you will find the appropriate vertice in the data structure and add it to the appropriate location.
+3. Every time you ***add an edge***, you will find the appropriate vertices in the data structure and add it to the appropriate location.

 ## Weighted Graphs
-A weighted graph is a graph with numbers assigned to it's edges.
+A weighted graph is a graph with numbers assigned to its edges.
 These numbers are called weights.
 This is what a weighted graph looks like:

 ![Weighted Graph](assets/weightGraph.PNG)

 When representing a weighted graph in a matrix, you set the element in the 2D array to represent the actual weight between the two paths.
 If there is not a connection between the two vertices, you can put a `0`, although it is known for some people to put the infinity sign instead.